vimalamp/stock-tweets/README.md

-#### This app allows ont to follows selected stock ticker tweets from the stocktwits.com API.
+#### This app allows one to follows the selected stock ticker tweets from stocktwits.com using their API.

 #### Link to the working project: